In Short

 How Do I Assign or License My Rights?

 Unlike the economic rights in copyright, you cannot assign or transfer your moral rights.
 However, you can provide consent for another party to ‘infringe’ your moral rights.
-For example, you can provide consent for a publisher to publish your book under a pseudonym.
+For example, you can give consent for a publisher to publish your book under a pseudonym.

 Preventing Infringement